 Before you can manage resources inside Kubernetes, you often need to provision the cluster itself.
 This is where cloud-specific providers come in:

-While Terraform is powerful, it's essential to recognize the strengths of Kubernetes-native tools like kubectl, Kustomize, and GitOps tools (ArgoCD, FluxCD).
-A common and effective pattern is "Terraform for Platform, GitOps for Apps":
+Terraform is powerful, but Kubernetes-native tools like kubectl, Kustomize, and GitOps tools (ArgoCD, FluxCD) have their own strengths.
+A common pattern that works well is "Terraform for Platform, GitOps for Apps":

 | Provider Name | Type | Primary Use Case in Kubernetes Context | Key Notes |